KhartesViewer/khartes/README.md

 view more than one active fragment simultaneously.
-One scenario is where each fragment represents a papyrus fiber rather than an entire sheet of a scroll; in this case it is convenient to be able to display simultaneously all the fibers in the fragment view window.
+One scenario is where each fragment represents a papyrus fiber rather than an entire sheet of a scroll; in this case it is convenient to be able to display simultaneously all the fibers in the Fragment View window.
 Another scenario is where a single sheet is divided into more than one fragment in order to work around khartes' requirement that each fragment be single-valued in either X or Y.